pkarsy/AutomaticSchoolBellTimer/README.md

 ### Step 4.
 Loading the DS3231 real time clock driver.
 Without this it is easy for the module to lose the time, on power outages.
 Installation instructions on:
 [DS3231 Driver](https://github.com/pkarsy/TasmotaBerryTime/tree/main/ds3231)
-Basically you save the driver "ds3231.be" and you load it automatically using "autoexec.be"
+Basically you save the driver "ds3231.be" in the tasmota filesystem, and you load it automatically using "autoexec.be"

 ### STEP 4.
 Berry script installation ("timetable.be")
 *** #### DEL Do not connect the RELAY/SSR AC output to anything yet.